atlasbioinfo/DeepDRU/README.md

-# Decipher the rules which mRNA structure differs in vivo and in vitro by deep neural networks.
+# Deciphering the rules of mRNA structure differentiation in vivo and in vitro with deep neural networks in Saccharomyces cerevisiae.

 >This floder contains:
 >1.	vivoMRNAStructurePredictModel.tf	:	Well-trained DNN model
 >2.	loadModelAndPredict.py	:	Python script to load models and predict data
 >3.
 TestSample.tsv	:	Randomly acquired 5,000 unstable mRNA structures and 5,000 stable mRNA structures.
 >4.	predictResult	:	TestSample's predict results
+>5. acc.pl		:		Perl script to compute accuracy of predictResult

 More details: